tc39/notes/es6/2012-07/july-24.md

 The constructor can re-declared?

+#### Conclusion/Resolution

-Conclusion: There is no easy way currently, second version of Intl spec will address this.
+There is no easy way currently, second version of Intl spec will address this.

 Conformance tests being written for test262.